navikt/aksel/.changeset/thick-tools-behave.md

 "@navikt/ds-css": patch
 ---

-CSS: Resolved regressions where them complete stylesheet was included in scoped 'components.css' file.
+CSS: Resolved regression where the complete stylesheet was included in scoped 'components.css' file.